NOTE: The SPH10 headsets are priced as single headsets, so 2 (or more) headsets are required for headset-to-headset intercom communications.

 OUT OF THE BOX

 Next, you will need to fully charge each headset.
 Put the "L" shaped plug into the square socket on your right earpiece (noting the wide and narrow sides of the plug) Next, insert the USB plug into an outlet (computer, stereo, car outlet, AC or DC adapter).
 When you first plug it in, a RED LED will light up on the LEFT earpiece to let you know it is charging.
 After about 2 hours, the LED will turn BLUE indication that it is fully charged.
+It is best to remove it from the charging source once it is fully charged.

 You are now ready to try on your headset.